luxepublishing/NumerologyResearch/Numbers/Seven.markdown

-# Six | The Metaphysical Nomad
+# Seven | Soulfood

 Listen to the audiobook format of this chapters introduction here: TBD

 ## Overarching theme: Duality

-### Nicknames: The Creative Force
+### Nicknames: Investment food for thought

 ### Number Meanings:

-- Hexigons
-- Bees
-- Longevity
+- 777 is not lucky
+- Benzaiten, The Goddess of Art
-- 6 Sections of night and day
+- 7 days of moon phases
-- 6 Cosmic points
+- complete cycle
-- Honey
+- 7X4=28
-- The DAO of DAOS
+- 28th year of birth significance
-- Self Love

 ### Symbolism
-- Bells
-- Bowls
-- Deities
-- Coins
 - Rounded shapes
+- cranes standing in water as a flock
+  - Part 3 imagery
+- Ingots
+- Windchimes
+- Horses
+- Moon phases
+  - significant phases for various reasons

 ### Bagua Area:
-- Southwest
+- West
 - symbol: ☱

 ### Equinox or Solstice:
 - none
 ### Elements associated:
-- Earth
+- Metal

 ### Animal:
 - sheep, goat